OctopusDeploy/blog/blog/2019-04/multi-tenancy-teams/index.md

 ---
-title: Leveraging Multi-Tenancy to carve out team and developer sandboxes
+title: Leveraging Multi-Tenancy to create team and developer sandboxes
 description: The software we write often has dependencies on other team's applications.
 Learn how you can use the multi-tenancy feature in Octopus Deploy to carve out sandboxes for each team.
 author: bob.walker@octopus.com
 visibility: public
 published: 2019-04-18
-metaImage:
+metaImage: tenant-sandboxes.png
-bannerImage:
+bannerImage: tenant-sandboxes.png
 tags:
  - Multi-Tenancy
 ---

-Recently I had a chance to meet with a customer to talk about their development and deployment process.
-Full disclosure: I'm going to paraphrase the meeting a bit, my apologies to them if they are reading this and if I grossly simplify their concerns.
-They have three teams of developers and four "main" applications.
+Recently I had a chance to meet with a customer to talk about their development process.
+They wanted to know if it was possible to alter their CI/CD pipeline to make it easier and faster to test changes.

+They have three teams of developers and four main applications.
 There are some dependencies between the four main applications.
 Application A might call Application B which calls Application C and so on.
 There isn't a clear "line in the sand" on which team can work on which application.
 At any given point, two teams might be working on the same application.
 For example:

 - Team A is adding a new feature to Application A
 - Team B is making some bug fixes to Application A
 - Team C is adding a new feature to Application B

-Their concern was how Team A could push up changes to Application A for their QA engineers to test and business owners to verify without stepping all over Team B's work.
-As an added kicker, how can Team C make changes to their application without stopping Team B from pushing a set of bug fixes through?
+Team B has a higher priority as it is in the middle of fixing bugs.
+When can Team A push the new feature for Application A in order for the QA engineers to test and business owners to verify?
+Is it possible to do it before Team B is finished without stepping all over their work?
+How can Team C make changes to their application without stopping Team B?

+**Please Note**: I paraphrased that meeting quite a bit, my apologies to them if they are reading this and if I simplified their concerns.

 I ran into this scenario multiple times at different jobs before working at Octopus Deploy.
-At the time, the tooling, and the collective lack of knowledge led to some, let's say, unusual solutions.
+At those companies, the collective lack of knowledge, as well as the tooling limitations, led to some, let's say, unusual solutions.
 Team C was told that whatever changes they made had to be backward compatible.
-Hide it behind a feature flag if you must.
-You cannot stop work for Teams A and B.  Team A was told to hold off pushing their changes until Team B had finished their work.
-Depending on how long that took, Team A might try to sneak in a few minor changes as well, outside the scope of their feature.
+Hide it behind a feature flag if that is what it takes.
+Work cannot stop for Teams A and B.  Team A was told to hold off pushing their changes until Team B had finished their work.
+Depending on how long that took, Team A might try to sneak in a few minor changes as well, increasing the scope of their changes and causing more work for QA.

 That is just three teams.
 I've worked for companies with 10+ development teams.
 Imagine trying to juggle all that!

-The final kicker is sometimes a developer will be working on a spike or another change, and they want to get feedback from someone.
-This feedback could come from another developer, or it could come from a business owner.
-In the past when I did this, I had the developer and/or business owner connect directly to my machine.
-Connecting directly to my machine was a significant pain for me as I could be in the middle of tweaking something else and the code might not be in a good state.
-It would've been nice to have someplace I could push to a development server.
-At the time if I did that it would go up to the "main" development server and potentially break things.

-A much more ideal solution is each team, as well as developers, get their own "sandbox" hosting all of the applications.
+That doesn't scale well.
+Too many manual gates.
+Too easy to step on toes and cause work to slow down.
+Each team needs their own "sandbox."
+Each team's sandbox has a copy of every application needed by the each team or developer.
+This makes the above scenario much easier to handle.

 - Team A can push a new feature to their sandbox for testing without stepping all over Team B.
 - Team C can push changes to their sandbox for testing and not break Teams A and B.
 - Team A and B are not aware of Team C's changes because they are pointing to their own copy of Application B.
-- Once Team C's changes have been verified, then Teams A and B will need to update their sandbox to get the latest and greatest changes.
+- Once Team C's changes have been verified, they will merge their code into a release branch or master, which will kick off a new build and new version.
+Then Teams A and B will need to bring in that latest release into their sandbox.

+Sometimes a developer will be working on a spike or another change, and they want to get feedback.
+Maybe from another developer, or from the business owner.
+In the past when I did this, I had the developer and/or business owner connect directly to my machine.
+Connecting directly to my machine was a significant pain for me as I could be in the middle of tweaking something else and the code might not be even running.
+It would've been nice to have someplace I could push to those changes to.
+At the time if I did that it would go up to the "main" development server and potentially break things.

-In this article, I am going to walk you through how to configure a private testing sandbox for teams and developers using the [multi-tenancy feature](https://octopus.com/multi-tenant-deployments) in Octopus Deploy.
+This is a perfect use case for Octopus Deploy's [multi-tenancy feature](https://octopus.com/multi-tenant-deployments).
+In this article, I am going to walk you through how to configure a private testing sandbox for teams and developers using the multi-tenancy feature in Octopus Deploy.

-**Please Note:** You have to have your entire deployment process automated for this to work.
+**Please Note:** This will require the entire application to have automated deployments.
 You can't have your code (C#/JS/TS/PHP/etc.) being deployed through Octopus Deploy while your databases are deployed manually.

 !toc